mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 <li>Don’t be afraid to ask me or a peer for help.</li>
 </ul>
 </li>
-<li>The dirty secret about professional programmers: <em>No one knows everything - we all use Google, Stack Overflow, and other websites all the time.</em></li>
+<li>The dirty secret about professional programmers: <em>No one knows everything - we all use Google, Stack Overflow, AI, and other resources all the time.</em></li>
 </ul>
 </div>
 </div>